top of page

 mind, body and spirit

-Shadow Yoga is a Hatha Yoga methodology that emphasises preparatory activity as the foundation for developing a meaningful practice.
-This can be particularly useful in a modern Western setting, where a Hatha Yoga student begins from a very different orientation (mind, body and spirit), than the culture and context from which the practice originated.
+Shadow Yoga is a Hatha Yoga methodology that emphasises preparatory activity using simple movements as the foundation for developing a meaningful practice.
+This is useful in a modern Western setting, where a participant can begin from a very different orientation (mind, body and spirit) than the culture and context in which yoga originated.
+Shadow Yoga was developed by Shandor Remete and Emma Balnaves.
+For more information, see the Shadow Yoga site.

 Hatha Site Image 4 .jpg